maybebyte/anthesis/linux-cant-do-x.md

 Linux is denounced in many areas, from gaming to photo editing to user-friendliness, yet in reality it's sufficient for most people's needs.
-If [a 77-year-old grandma can learn to use Linux](https://old.reddit.com/r/linux/comments/gxlkuw/i_recently_taught_my_grandma_77_linux/), you can learn how to use it, too.
+If [a 77-year-old grandma can learn how to use Linux](https://old.reddit.com/r/linux/comments/gxlkuw/i_recently_taught_my_grandma_77_linux/), you can learn how to use it, too.